tarokeitaro/sij-backend/README.md

 ---

-## 📬 Kontak
+## 📬 Contact
-Jika ada pertanyaan atau kontribusi, silakan buat [issue](https://github.com/tarokeitaro/sij-backend/issues) atau hubungi maintainer proyek.
+If you have any questions or would like to contribute, feel free to create an [issue](https://github.com/tarokeitaro/sij-backend/issues) or contact the project maintainer.